The Atheist Bible, CC-BY Fabian M. Suchanek

 Sects

-Although usually regarded as something deviant, most religions were sects in their beginnings, in the sense that they all split off from another religion.
-For example, at its foundation, Christianity was a sect in all senses of the word.
-At first, the followers of Jesus Christ were only a small group of Jews, and even after the death of Jesus, they still identified, and were regarded by others, as Jewish.
-Later, Christianity began to develop into a belief system of its own, at which point it ceased to be a sect of Judaism.
+Interestingly, many religions began as sects in the sense that they split off from another religion.
+For example, the followers of Jesus Christ were, at first, only a small group of Jews.
+Even after Jesus’s death, they still identified, and were regarded by others, as Jewish.
+It was only later that Christianity developed into a belief system of its own, at which point it ceased to be a sect of Judaism.
 At that time, Christians were hated and persecuted because they were seen as transgressing Jewish law.
-It was only when Constantin the Great made Christianity the state religion of the Roman Empire that the sect became a major religion.
+It was only when Constantine the Great made Christianity the state religion of the Roman Empire that the sect became a major religion.

 Like a cult or a new religious movement, a sect can turn into a religion.
-Therefore, this book does not use the word sect and instead uses the term “new religious movement” instead.
+Therefore, this book does not use the word “sect” and instead uses the term “new religious movement”.

 Mythology

-A myth is a traditional story, especially one that concerns the early history of a people or that explains a natural or social phenomenon, typically involving supernatural beings or events.
-A mythology is a collection of myths that is shared among a population.
-Well known examples include Greek mythology (containing stories of Zeus, Persephone, Athena, etc. ), Norse mythology (with Odin, Thor, Loki, etc.) , and Maya mythology (featuring Chaak, Yum Kaax, Pawahtuun, etc.) .
+A myth is an ancient story dealing with supernatural beings, ancestors, or heroes that serves as a foundation for the worldview of a group of people21.
+A mythology is a collection of myths that is shared among a population22.
+Well-known examples include Greek mythology (containing stories of Zeus, Persephone, Athena, etc.), Norse mythology (with Odin, Thor, Loki, etc.), and Maya mythology (featuring Chaak, Yum Kaax, Pawahtuun, etc.).

-Interestingly , people believed in these myths with the same fervor that people believe in religions today.
-For example, the ancient Vikings were such ferocious warriors also because they believed that would meet Odin or Freya when they died in battle.
-The Mayas, for their part, believed so fervently in their gods that they sacrificed animals and humans (including children) to them at times.
+Interestingly, people believed in these mythologies with the same fervor that people believe in religions today.
+For example, the ancient Vikings were such ferocious warriors, in part, because they believed that they go to Valhalla (the Viking version of Heaven) when they died in battle23.
+The Mayas, for their part, believed so fervently in their gods that they sacrificed animals and humans (including children) to them at times24.

 Interpretations

-As noted above, this book proposes that a religion is a belief system whose followers are alive, and that has been practiced for a long time.
-For example, the world religion of Christianity is a belief system that includes the following beliefs :
+This book proposes that a religion is a belief system whose followers are alive and that has been practiced for a long time.
+For example, Christianity is a religion that includes the following beliefs:

 1. There is only one God.